MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableDatagramProcessing
-Removes whether to disable inspection of UDP connections.
+Indicates that the cmdlet removes whether to disable inspection of UDP connections.

 ```yaml
 Type: SwitchParameter